 The Octobass isn’t a new player in the instrument world.
 Actually it’s been around since the 1850s.
 The octobass also plays a frequency of sound below the human range of hearing, roughly at 16 Hz.

-According to How Stuff Works, it turns out the Great White could be able to hear the Jaws theme underwater because sharks can hear sound frequencies ranging from 10 to 800 Hz, and are very responsive to sounds lower than 375 Hz.
-Humans on the other hand can only hear frequencies ranging from 25 to 16,000 Hz.
+According to How Stuff Works, it turns out the Great White could be able to hear the Jaws theme underwater because sharks can hear sound frequencies ranging from 10 to 800 Hz, and are very responsive to sound lower than 375 Hz.
+Humans, on the other hand, can only hear frequencies ranging from 25 to 16,000 Hz.